Recognition of Prior Learning / Credit Transfer Policy

 • facilitate the movement of students between institutions and between courses of various types and levels;

-• establish the institutional framework, policies and procedures for the development of credit transfer and articulation agreements between the College and other educational institutions, issuing organisations or accrediting authorities;
+• establish the institutional framework, policies and procedures for the development of credit transfer and articulation agreements between the College and other educational institutions, issuing organisations or accrediting authorities; and

 1. Granting of Credit